Lewington-pitsos/readingdb/README.md

     poetry run python -W ignore:unclosed:ResourceWarning -m unittest -c

-    -f/--failfast option can be used to have it stop running at the first failure/error -c/--catch should be used for graceful exits when exiting with ctr-c -W ignores the unclosed socket warning from boto3 to clean up test results
+    [-f/--failfast](https://docs.python.org/3/library/unittest.html#cmdoption-unittest-f) option can be used to have it stop running at the first failure/error
+    [-c/--catch](https://docs.python.org/3/library/unittest.html#cmdoption-unittest-c) should be used for graceful exits when exiting with ctrl-c
+        Be warned however, a second ctrl-c will still cause an immediate exit [-W](https://docs.python.org/3.8/using/cmdline.html#cmdoption-w) allows some options for error handling:
+        In this case we ignore unclosed socket warnings as boto3 was causing them to be thrown likely due to the way that it handles connection pooling.
+        They have the form:
+            ResourceWarning: unclosed <socket.socket fd=1, family=AddressFamily.AF_INET, type=2049, proto=6, laddr=[local address], raddr=[remote address]>

 Then you can start running scripts, e.g.: